gravity182/homeserver/CHANGELOD.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## \[2.0.0] - 2025-02-16

+Big update!
+The chart is becoming even better!

+1. New services:
+    - Pinchflat - a Youtube downloader
+    - Myspeed (replaces Speedtest) - speed test with multiple providers of your choice
+    - Calibre - books management
+    - Calibre-book-downloader (Anna's Archive)
+    - Openbooks (IRCHighWay)
+    - Mealie
+    - Convertx
+2. Removed services:
+    - Readarr - unfortunately, it's inherently broken.
+Replaced by Calibre, Calibre-book-downloader and Openbooks
+    - Speedtest - took too much RAM, had only single non-transparent provider.
+Myspeed allows you to select a provider of your choice (Librespeed, Cloudflare, Speedtest)
+3. Now services can connect to a VPN
+4. Now each service can be served under multiple subdomain

 ## \[1.0.5] - 2024-12-10

 Added `backupRetentionDays` setting for those services having periodic backups.